-New copyright rules for the internet will be established.
+New copyright rules for the internet have been established.
 These new rules are meant to reduce the differences in in copyright within the European Union (EU).
 The copyright rules will also better fit the growing digital use of copyrighted materials and should also ensure better protection for creators of images and music.
 Furthermore as many people as possible should be able to access content on the internet.
 These new rules include 3 components:

 1. Improved copyright rules on research, education and cultural heritage

 No prior authorisation will be needed to use copyrighted materials in the classroom.
 This also applies to in private networks to which only teachers and students have access.